DESIGNATED SAFEGUARDING LEAD: Mr Simon Parker, Headteacher

 Staff at Urmston Primary have strong communication between themselves to ensure that they all remain vigilant.
 This positive culture primarily includes verbal communication, regular email updates on current safeguarding procedure and legislation, and the use of the secure online facility, CPOMS.

-We work closely with our SCIPS worker, Leanne Berry, who supports us in supporting our parents and children in matters of 'early help', instigating dialogue with parents and children and further strengthening our links with our families and other agencies in our community.
+As well as being proud of the pastoral care that we offer our children and families, we work closely with Early Help workers within the local authority - and now the new 'Trafford Team Together' - and they support us in supporting our parents and children in matters of 'early help', instigating dialogue with parents and children and further strengthening our links with our families and other agencies in our community.

 Anyone who applies for a position at Urmston Primary will be subject to recruitment and selection procedures designed to emphasise the school’s commitment to the safeguarding of its learners and staff.
 The procedures include questioning at the interview stage, verification of appropriate qualification, acquiring references, necessary safety checks and then on-going monitoring procedures.